HRDepartment/steam-econcc/Documentation.md

 ##### #constructor(Object currencies?, Object pricelist?) -> EconCC instance
 Initializes this EconCC instance.
 If pricelist is specified, currencies and pricelist are passed to EconCC.cFromBackpack and imported.
 Otherwise, currencies (here, poorly named) is passed to #modify (can also be empty).
 ##### .currencies (Object)
-Object containing this instance's currencies. **Call #update after modifying this object.**
+Object containing this instance's currencies (EconCCCurrencySpecification). **Call #update after modifying this object.**
 ##### .aliases (Object)
 (String)alias->(String)currency.internal key-value pair.
 Essentially additional names for currencies, when referenced by code.
 ##### .step (EconCC.Enabled/EconCC.Disabled) = EconCC.Disabled